sunshinenum/dns/ReadMe.md

 # project description
-Detection and prevention of Water Torture DDoS in DNS with Machine Learning Method.
+Detection and suppression of Water Torture DDoS in DNS with Machine Learning Method.

 # requirements
 - ubuntu 16.04 x64